itsmiki/aws-solutions-architect-associate-saa-c03/notes.md

 Creating a public subnet:
 1. Create an internet gateway and attach it to the VPC.
-2. Update or create a route table - to send non-local traffic through the internet gateway to the internet, create a route with destination 0.0.0.0/0 and target <igw-id>in the route table associated with the subnet.
+2. Add a route to your subnet’s route table that directs internet-bound traffic to the internet gateway.
+3. Make sure that your instances have public IP or Elastic IP addresses.
+4. Make sure that your security groups and network ACLs allow relevant traffic to flow.

 **Elastic IP** - a static and public IPv4 address.
 You can associate an Elastic IP address with any instance or elastic network interface for any VPC in your account.
 Elastic IP address, you can mask the failure of an instance by rapidly remapping the address to another instance in your VPC.
 Associating the Elastic IP address with the network interface has an advantage over associating it directly with the instance.
 You can move all of the attributes of the network interface from one instance to another in a single step.